Frequently Asked Questions for Global Policy Internships

-For Global Policy Internships, FSI’s Global Policy Fellows are provided with a stipend to cover travel and living expenses during the summer.
-These stipends average $6,400 per student.
+For Global Policy Internships, FSI’s Global Policy interns are provided with a stipend to cover travel and living expenses during the summer.
+These stipends do not exceed $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.

 For the Field Research internships, the budget per fellow will be decided by FSI and REAP, and costs will be covered directly.

 -Name of faculty reference (letter or recommendation is not required)

 -Most Recent Unofficial Transcript (including this quarter's courses)